tiepdotme/samui-samui.de/content/post/2006/09/2006-09-20-die-statements-der.md

 Consequently, political activities have encountered numerous problems and obstacles.

-Frequently, the dignity of the Thai people&#8217;s king was affected.
+Frequently, the dignity of the Thai people's king was affected.

 The efforts exerted by several sectors of society to alleviate the situation have failed to bring an end to the conflict.